kovanostra/Udacity-projects/Self Driving Car Engineer/Traffic sign classifier/README.md

 model overfit.
 Finally, the LeakyReLU activation and the layer-normalization proved to be crucial for allowing the gradients to propagate smoother, and the classifier to learn efficiently.

-The full architecture of the model used can be seen below:
+The full architecture of the model used can be seen below (visualized using [Netron](https://netron.app)):

 ![Model](./examples/model_description.png)